Routeburn & Milford Track | Best Day Hikes

 Once you arrive at Routeburn Falls, head out on the rocky area to the right of the huts for what are some of the best views on any day walk in New Zealand - the perfect glacial valley, with the flat floor flanked by forest-clad slopes rising up to rocky peaks dusted in snow; your photos from here will be in your highlights reel for certain.

-In contrast, the part of the Routeburn that our Kiwi Classic and Short South guests experience is on the western side, giving a different array of flora and fauna.
+In contrast, the part of the Routeburn that our Kiwi Classic and Pure South guests experience is on the western side, giving a different array of flora and fauna.
 Our walk begins in a Beech forest where the floor is carpeted with vibrant moss.
 The spectrum of green on display is sublime as you head deeper into the wildness.
 Micro-civilisations seem to have been created by the towering tree ferns and minuscule mosses as you trek through the forest.

 As you leave the forest and edge closer to the top of the Key Summit Trail, the Humboldt mountains stretch out ahead.
 The Darran Mountains appear in the distance as you ascend and you’re able to see down the Hollyford Valley to the Tasman Sea.
 We reckon it’s one of Fiordland's most iconic scenes!